Skip to content

 However, there are differences:

-• Two-parent families pay the same premiums as couples, which means their children are insured for free.
+• Two-parent families often pay the same premiums as couples, which means their dependants are often insured for free.

-• Single parents are charged extra for their children’s health insurance.
+• Single parents are typically charged extra for their dependants’ health insurance.

-As a single parent, the cost of your health insurance will be higher than for a single person without children.
+As a single parent, the cost of your health insurance will likely be higher than for a single person without dependants.

-Some health insurers charge single parents the same premium as two-parent families.
+Some health insurers charge single parents the same premium as 2-parent families for some policies such as those including pregnancy.

-The cost of Single Parent Health Insurance depends on the tier of Hospital Cover and/or extent of Extras Cover, your age, income, where you live, excess payable and any co-payments:
+The cost of Single Parent health insurance depends on the tier of Hospital Cover and/or extent of Extras Cover, where you live, excess payable and any co-payments:

 • your state or territory charges more for hospital services.